 Since white can have sooo many different undertones, I have continued to use that basic “off-the-shelf” white all these years.
 For my trim, moulding, baseboards…you’ll even find it in my entryway and recently refinished sunroom.

 So there you have it!
-I’m so happy I’ve finally had the chance to update these paint colors in our cottage style home.
+I’m so happy I’ve finally had the chance to update these cottage inspired paint colors in our home.
 What are your favorite cottage paint colors?
 I’d love to hear in the comments below!